How to Use Veo 3 Free: Step-by-Step Beginner Guide (2026)

 Google Veo 3 is genuinely one of the most impressive things I’ve tested this year.
 You type a sentence describing a scene, and a few seconds later you’re watching a cinematic video clip with realistic lighting, natural camera movement, and synchronized sound.
 The fact that you can now do this for free — without a credit card — is the kind of shift that doesn’t happen often in the AI space.

 But here’s what most beginner guides aren’t telling you upfront: the free tier comes with real limitations worth knowing before you dive in.
 Watermarks exist on free videos.
 Audio generation is restricted unless you upgrade.
-And the daily credit system on Google Flow isn’t quite as generous as some early articles made it sound.
+And the credit system on Google Flow has genuinely changed more than once this year, so treat any specific number with a grain of salt until you check your own account.

-This guide gives you the full picture.
-How to use Google Veo 3 free, step by step — with honest numbers, the correct access URLs, and zero hype.
-Whether you’ve never touched an AI video tool or you’re coming from Sora (which was discontinued in April 2026), this is everything you need to get started today.
+This guide gives you the full picture — how to use Veo 3 and is Veo 3 free, answered honestly, step by step, with the correct access URLs and zero hype.
+Whether you’ve never touched an AI video tool or you’re coming from Sora (which was discontinued on April 26, 2026), this is everything you need to get started today.

 What Is Google Veo 3?
 The Short Version